• Woman sitting at a grand piano on a stage.

 Valerie Perez

-Instructor of Guitar, Bass, Ukulele, and Piano
+Instructor of Guitar, Bass, Ukulele, Voice and Piano

-Valerie is Texas School of Music’s very first intern!
-She is an entertainer and multi-instrumentalist with experience in songwriting, improvisation, and vocal performance.
+Valerie is an entertainer and multi-instrumentalist with experience in songwriting, improvisation, and vocal performance.
 She specializes in teaching music lessons for all levels of guitar along with bass guitar and piano.
 Valerie’s love of music began as a young child, mimicking TV tunes on her toy piano.
 She went on to teach herself basic guitar before coming to Texas School of Music for formal lessons and training.
 Currently, Valerie is a performing guitarist publicly, and is pursuing a degree in Business at Houston Community College.
 She plans to further her knowledge in music by studying internationally in London, UK for Music Business at the Institute of Contemporary Music Performance.
 At only eighteen, Valerie has had the honor of learning from and working with world renowned artists and Houston Rock and Roll Hall of Fame inductees.
 Her passion for music is rooted in the abundance of diversity Houston’s music scene has to offer and she seeks to continue that legacy as a local musician and future business owner in the music industry.

 • A person with glasses holding a clarinet and a saxophone, wearing a striped shirt, against a gradient and blue background.